 Honoring imagination enables us to tap into our own narrative or the stream of archetypal patterns from the collective unconscious.
 In this primordial stream, we can encounter recognizable archetypes, or patterns of behaviors, alongside images that might resonate.
 As a meaning-making species, it can be healing to know that we are familied and recognized in other stories that exist outside of our own heads.
 We already, perhaps unknowingly, are in contact with archetypes, explored through film, books, video games, and Greek myths.
 Even our social media platforms respect the human propensity to narrativize as a way to connect, through Stories.

 Using fairytales as an example of this work; you might immediately recall a tale that was once treasured as a child.
 This is one way we can tap into original stories from early life that carry personal meaning.
 In a fairytale, it is easy to encounter internal or external characters or motifs that resonate with life, relationships, or difficult situations.
 As Sabrina Orah Mark said recently in The Paris Review: “The reason why fairy tales exist and thrive is because our bodies recognize them like they are our own.
 Our same blood type.
-Because we recognize wolfwitchforestkisscursespellmother, the stories latch” (2020).
+Because we recognize wolf, witch, forest, kiss, curse, spell, mother, the stories latch” (2020).
 Mark is noting that the stories “latch” because they are archetypal in form and as ancient as humanity.
 They carry patterns and a common language of relating to, or of rejection, or of horror, pain, beauty, protection.

-What Does Working Imaginally mean?
+What Does Working Imaginably mean?

 Meanwhile, I invite you to honor your original images by revisiting your favorite fairytale from youth during this pandemic anniversary.
 Sit down, really sink into the tale and notice what comes up.